 Motion practice in Chapter 7 cases is generally limited.
 Motions to avoid judicial liens (mortgages) pursuant to 11 U.S.C. § 522(f) should not be filed until the debtor's exemptions have been allowed.
 A form motion and order to avoid a judicial lien is posted on the Court's Shreveport Form webpage.
 Reaffirmation Agreements will be set for hearing if the forms are incomplete or do not contain an attorney affidavit.
 The Court will grant a single 30 day extension to file a Reaffirmation Agreement.
 A non-mandatory form of motion and order are posted on the Court's website.
 Debtors and their counsel are required to attend hearings on Reaffirmation Agreements.
-Use of the National Bankruptcy Forms (Forms B427, B2400A, and B2400B) for Reaffirmation Agreement (Form B2400C) on any reaffirmation set for hearing; therefore, you are not required to upload an Order approving any Reaffirmation Agreement.
+Use of the National Bankruptcy Forms (Forms B427, B2400A, and B2400B) for Reaffirmation Agreement is required.
+The Clerk of Court, however, will upload an Order on Reaffirmation Agreement (Form B2400C) on any reaffirmation set for hearing; therefore, you are not required to upload an Order approving any Reaffirmation Agreement.
 The Court strictly enforces the debtor's duty to cooperate with the Trustee across all Chapters.
 The Court will not allow the Chapter 7 Trustee to administer assets simply to pay administrative expenses and/or a nominal distribution to unsecured creditors.
 All National Forms are linked from the Court's webpage.